KatherineMichel/portfolio/doc/los-angeles-2023.md

 After some quick research, I settled on Warner Brothers Studio Tour as a top priority.
 It was an incredible, in-depth experience.

-Because I hadn't read up on the details of the Warner Brothers tour ahead of time, I didn't know about the focus on Friends.
+Because I hadn't read up on the details of the Warner Brothers tour ahead of time, I had no idea what I would see.

 The chance to take a photo on the real Friends set was a super fun surprise and gave me a feeling of child-like delight.
 What a great way to kick of off my sightseeing.